pandorabots/pb-java/README.md

 * `static String version`: the version number of the API.
 * `static String hostname`: the hostname of the Pandorabots host
-* `static String username`: your username on the Pandorabots host
+* `static String app_id`: your Applicato ID on the Pandorabots host
-* `static String userkey`: your Pandorabots API user key (available from developer.pandorabots.com)
+* `static String user_key`: your Pandorabots API user key (available from developer.pandorabots.com)
 * `static boolean debug`: A variable that tells the API whether to display debugging information.

 MagicParameters also contains a pair of methods to read the global